YasamanMoradifard/Statistics/README.md

 # Statistics
-I am studying statistics focused on Machine Learning models.
+Here I post my codes and handbook on statistics focused on Machine Learning models.

 ## Chapter 1: Introduction
-Fundamentals in statistics!
+Fundamentals in statistics and Machine Learning.

-## Chapter 2: Regression